Search

 Give InKind’s Care Calendar helps answer the central question of how to give or receive support.
 In this case, we consider how to set up a support page for someone who has recently experienced the loss of their home to a house fire, a wildfire, or another natural disaster.

-Our guide maps a path applicable to various types of home loss – flood, fire, tornado, or hurricane.
-While needs in each of these categories are very distinct from one another, they share the common element of simultaneous, or macro impact concentrated in one region.
-For all the categories, extensive physical damage is likely to be the common element to which communities must respond.
+Our guide maps a path applicable to various types of home loss: flood, fire, tornado, or hurricane.
+While needs in each of these instances are very distinct from one another, they share the common element of simultaneous, or macro impact concentrated in one region.
+For all natural disasters, extensive physical damage is likely to be the common element to which communities must respond.

 Getting Started

-No two experiences will be the same – some house fires are isolated, and the result of faulty wiring.
+No two experiences will be the same; for instance, some house fires are isolated, and the result of faulty wiring.
 Other house fires lie in the path of a raging wildfire.
 Or, consider that flood planes are changing; flood insurance is notoriously complex.
-(See a Sample Give InKind Page for loss Loss of Home to Fire or Natural Disaster here.)
+(See a Sample Give InKind Page for Loss of Home to Fire or Natural Disaster here.)

 Care Calendar

-• Pet Care: (If applicable) Are there pets to care for?
-It is highly likely that temporary arrangements like boarding or dog sitting will need to be made (this is a big one).
+• Pet Care: Are there pets to care for?
+It is highly likely that temporary arrangements like boarding or dog sitting will need to be made.
+Peace of mind about your pets is a big deal in this situation.

-• Home Services: This applies to things like visits from the insurance company, or estimates from contractors.
+• Home Services: This can apply to things like visits from the insurance company, or estimates from contractors.
 There is a lot to learn.
-Having the gentle and supportive presence of a friend is deeply valued (those on hand can even take some notes).
+Having the gentle and supportive presence of a friend is deeply valued; those on hand can even take notes.

-• Other: “Other" is the ultimate catch-all category.
-In the case of a house fire or natural disaster “other" can be things like helping to identify items and attempt to repair, clean, or restore them.
+• Custom: “Custom" is the ultimate catch-all category.
+In the case of a house fire or natural disaster, a “custom" request can be for things like helping to identify items and attempt to repair, clean, or restore them.
 This is especially important when the value of the item is primarily sentimental.
 Water and smoke damage, while often extensive, can sometimes be remedied.
-Those who survive house fires, floods, and tornadoes report that the thing they miss the most is the thing that insurance can never replace.
+Survivors of natural disasters report that the thing they miss the most is the thing that insurance can never replace.

 Fundraising

 People will have different financial circumstances.
 Ask whether they need an advocate to be sure that their insurance policy has paid out all that is owed to them.
-If there is such a need, simply enable the fundraising button on your Give InKind page and connect your PayPal or GoFundMe account.
+If there is any need, simply enable the fundraising buttons on your InKind Page by connecting your PayPal, Venmo, CashApp, or GoFundMe account at any time in the Page Settings.

 Wishlist

-You may also add an existing Amazon Wishlist to your Give InKind page.
+In addition to the Wishlist, you add an existing Amazon Wishlist to your InKind Page for supporters to use.

 Communication Preferences

 screenshot of the Privacy Settings area of an InKind Page.
-Privacy settings include Phone Calls, Text Messages, Visitors, Flowers, and Page Sharing
+Privacy settings include Phone Calls, Text Messages, Visitors, Flowers, and Page Sharing. especially helpful when recovering from natural disaster

 • Visitors: If they don’t mind visitors, use the Special Notes section to clarify when and where people should visit.